cf73/idisaved2/content/collections/pages/demarco-gallery-1974.md

         content:
           -
             type: text
+            text: 'The design of a special catalogue for a unique event organized and created by Richard Demarco, the director/owner of '
+          -
+            type: text
+            marks:
+              -
+                type: bold
+            text: 'Richard Demarco Gallery'
+          -
+            type: text
-            text: 'The design of a special catalogue for a unique event organized and created by Richard Demarco (Richard Demarco Gallery) that included: an international summer program for invited artists, poets, teachers, students, and theorists; documented gallery exhibitions; and documentation of public events held in the gallery during the 1974 Edinburgh Arts Festival, Edinburgh, Scotland.
+            text: ', that included: an international summer program for invited artists, poets, teachers, students, and theorists; documented gallery exhibitions; and documentation of public events held in the gallery during the 1974 Edinburgh Arts Festival, Edinburgh, Scotland.
 The catalogue design was done with assistance by a RISD undergraduate student in graphic design, Carol Reynolds, who also attended the events.'
     type: text
     enabled: true
 ---